 Clifton Packaging Group Ltd

 Shahid and his family arrived in the UK as refugees from Uganda in 1972 with no money and few prospects, but worked hard together and achieved the (almost) impossible dream - to be successful in their professional and private lives whilst taking their place in society and their communities.
-This early experience has formed Shahid’s exceptional sense of duty and fairness; as a businessman he accepts that he has a duty to look after his workforce treat everyone fairly irrespective of their background, race or gender.
+This early experience has formed Shahid’s exceptional sense of duty and fairness; as a businessman he believes in treating everyone equally and fairly irrespective of their background, race or gender.
 He is a huge advocate of promoting equality and opportunity to all both in his business and outside of it.
 He is an avid supporter of local causes and charities and was awarded the OBE for his services to Business and Charities.
 In 2017 he was invited by Prince Charles to become a member of the Founders Circle.
 Shahid Sheikh was the first Asian in the history of Leicestershire County Cricket Club to join the Board of Directors and was also the first Asian Chairman of the Institute of Directors for Leicestershire.

-Manvinder 'Vindi' Singh Banga
+Manvinder Singh Banga

 Daniel Taylor is an award-winning interior design specialist with many prestigious projects to his name.
 As founding member of the Creative Apprenticeships Task Force, he works with businesses to identify successful apprenticeship practice and opportunities for young people.
 He is also a founding Trustee for the Creative & Cultural Skills Council.

-Dr. Yvonne Thompson CBE
+Dr Yvonne Thompson CBE

 African Caribbean Business Network

-Yvonne Thompson has over 35 years’ experience in business, and is now Chair of the African Caribbean Business Network, is an Advisory Board Member for Dentsu Aegis Network’s fortysix.
-She was the Founder/Director of the UK’s first Black Music radio station Choice FM, first black owned PR company and started the European Federation of Black Women Business Owners.
-She is also well known on public sector Boards, which includes, Chairing the London Central Learning and Skills Council, DTI’s Ethnic Minority Business Forum, advised previous Mayor for London, and previous Prime Ministers.
+Yvonne Thompson has over 35 years’ experience in business and is now Chair of the African Caribbean Business Network, is an Advisory Board Member for Dentsu Aegis Network’s fortysix.
+She was the Founder/Director of the UK’s first Black Music radio station Choice FM, first black-owned PR company and started the European Federation of Black Women Business Owners.
+Yvonne is also well known on public sector boards, which includes, chairing the London Central Learning and Skills Council, DTI’s Ethnic Minority Business Forum, advised previous Mayor for London, and previous Prime Ministers.

 Geoff Thompson MBE